Market for connected vehicles by 2025

 Market for micromobility by 2030

-Connected automotive applications require the most reliable connectivity and precise positioning capabilities available - our market-leading modules provide:
+Connected automotive applications require the most reliable connectivity and precise positioning capabilities available - our modules provide:

 - Accurate satellite positioning ensured via Qualcomm’s latest IZat